 Marketing Technology Predictions

-Marketing technology will continue to advance and become more important in modern marketing strategies throughout time.
+Marketing technology will continue to advance and become more vital in modern marketing strategies over time.
 Martech, on the other hand, will have to adapt to a changing marketing environment.

 Before investing in martech, marketers should be aware of the following trends:

 Marketing Budgets are Shrinking – According to Gartner, marketing budgets are currently leveling off.
-Companies will have to justify their marketing ROI and spend as a result of this.
+Companies will have to justify their marketing ROI and spending as a result of this.

 Focus on Customer Retention – It costs five times as much to acquire a new customer as it does to retain an existing one.
 Marketers will begin to focus on creating client connections rather than just acquiring new clients.